Bobbins228/agile-soft-assignment-1/README.md

 <br>

 ## Cypress environment variables
-You must first creat an account on the web app and store the information.<br>
+You must first create an account on the web app and store the information.<br>
 You must then create a file called cypress.env.json in the project base folder and fill it with the following<br>
 ```
 {